Dudemullet/welcomeproject_cohort3/README.md

 - `msg` This is the server sending you a new message.

 ## Steps to get chat working

 ### Function 1
 - Onclicking the 'send' button get the text from the input field
 - Clear the text from the field
-- send the `sendMsg` to the server and include the chat message
+- Send the `sendMsg` to the server and include the chat message
+- Append your own message to the messageList

 ### Function 2
 - Listen for the `msg` event